PeterCamilleri/CX16/quirks/memory.md

 How any of these options could be designed or constructed is beyond the scope of this document.
 I can say a few things however.

 * A discrete logic design would almost certainly be too slow to work.
-Working designs would be based on high speed PLD devices or part of an FPGA device.
+That rules out old fashioned "jelly bean" 74 style logic chips.
+Working designs would probably be based on high speed PLD devices or part of an FPGA device.
 Checking DigiKey I find suitable PLD devices as fast a 7.5 ns are available.
 * Placing the high speed core on a separate core PCB is a common design choice as it isolates the high speed part to a limited area.
 Many fast processors